Wednesday 25 September 2024

 New Developments

-Inder Taneja has published two papers entitled "Magic Cubes Based on Magic Squares" and "Universal and Upside-down Magic Cubes", first of all on his site, on the 9th and 10th October 2024, and then on Zenodo, since the 12th October 2024.
+Inspired by the present article, Inder Taneja has published two papers entitled "Magic Cubes Based on Magic Squares" and "Universal and Upside-down Magic Cubes", at first on his site, on the 9th and 10th October 2024, and then on Zenodo, on the 12th October 2024, before updating the latter with revised versions v2, on the 17th October 2024.
 Taneja proposes assemblies of special magic squares, such as bordered, striped, cornered, 180° rotatable, mirror looking, and upside-down versions, all in a Sudoko-Cube-like fashion.

 Creative Commons